pflanze/functional-perl/README.md

   indication about memory retention are still expected (possibly even in backwards incompatible ways.)

-There are also *many* ways to improve the code base:

-* various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML compile time preserialization, implement code inlining, ...)

-* there are possible improvements to be worked on with regards to binding it better into 'normal' Perl.
-For example, Perl's lazy operations on sequences created with the `..` operator, or `keys
-  %foo`, could be made usable with functions the way they are with `foreach`.

 * various parts (filesystem accesses etc.) probably won't work on Microsoft Windows yet

-Please play with the examples and try to write some of your own, read the docs and tell us what's badly explained, and if you've got something that might be useful to add to the examples directory, it would be cool if you offer it.
-If the test suite fails or you found a bug, please tell us on the [[mailing_list]], or if you prefer submit an issue on Github.
-Documentation improvements are very welcome, as are general hints and ideas where to take the project or simply whether you liked it or what you liked and what you didn't.
-If you'd like something to be different, now is the best time to tell.

-(Also, please point out errors in the use of the english language.
-All normal pages on the website are part of the functional-perl repository; you could also use the 'history' and 'edit' links at the top.)
+The plan is to accept compatibility-breaking changes until February 2016, then make a stable release in April 2016.
+If you'd like to get a maintained and versioned release earlier, please say so.

-I'm using it already in personal projects; where breakage due to changes is unacceptable, I currently add functional-perl as a Git submodule to the project using it and `use lib` it from the actual project.
+[I](//contact.md)'m using it already in personal projects; where breakage due to changes is unacceptable, I currently add functional-perl as a Git submodule to the project using it and `use lib` it from the actual project.

-The project is currently led by [Christian Jaeger](http://leafpair.com/contact).
-I'm also on the `#london.pm` and `#functional-perl` IRC channels on irc.perl.org as "pflanze".

 ## Parts